brainboxdotcc/DPP/docpages/advanced_reference/voice_model.md

 		"Discord" -> "HTTP/1.1 204 No Content...";
 		"Discord" -> "HTTP/1.1 101 Switching Protocols";

-		label = "now, we're waiting for a response from Discord.\nIf we receive 204, we'll start initiating voiceconn.
+		label = "Now, we're waiting for a response from Discord.\nIf we receive 204, we'll start initiating voiceconn.
 However, if we receive 101, then we can do all the voice stuff.";
 	}

 	subgraph cluster_4 {